SNUCSE-CTA/DAF/README.md

 Binary file of DAF are available for linux
 - daf_10min: DAF for subgraph matching, which sets time limit of 10 minutes for each query graph in a query set.

-The maximum number of query vertices is set to 400 for all the binary files.
+The maximum number of query vertices is set to 400 for the binary file.
 ## Run
 ```
 Options: